Mostafa-Bahnasy/Bahnasy-Tree/README.md

 Y \approx \frac{T^2}{2}
 $$

+When the tree becomes invalid, it is rebuilt.

 ---

-## 8) Rebuild time (using the PDF argument)
+## 8) Rebuild time

-When the tree becomes invalid (depth too large / too many local splits), the entire tree is rebuilt.

 A rebuild does:
 1) Collect leaves into an array of size $N$.
-2) Reconstruct the tree from scratch.
+2) Reconstruct the tree from scratch using the global split rule.

 The rebuild time is proportional to the number of nodes created.

 Leaf level: $N$ nodes.
-Previous level: between $N/2$ and $N/T$.
-Previous level: between $N/4$ and $N/T^2$.

-Continuing upward, the maximum total node count is bounded by the geometric series:
+Previous levels shrink geometrically, so the maximum total node count is bounded by:

 $$
 N + \frac{N}{2} + \frac{N}{4} + \frac{N}{8} + \dots
 $$

-So rebuild cost is:
+Therefore rebuild cost is:

 $$
 O(N)